meganbyrne8/garden-model/README.md

 ### Goals

-- _Create a working API that takes in and is able to add all relevant items._
+- _Create a full-stack app that takes in user permissions in order to access the app's main features._
-- _Create CRUD application that can display, modify, delete, or add new plants depending on user permissions._
+- _Apply CRUD that can display, modify, delete, or add new gardens/plants depending on user access level._
-- _Implement AUTH that allows users to add, edit or remove items from their own "gardens"._
-- _Allow users to save information to their "profiles"._
+- _Implement AUTH._
+- _Write clean, scalable code._
+- _Create simple, reusable components._

 <br>